 Effective: May 5, 2005

 CBC/Radio-Canada does not accept program sponsorship, closed-captioning sponsorship, or product placement of a partisan political character.

-CBC/Radio-Canada will not broadcast election advertisements that may imply, or give the appearance of, an endorsement on the part of the CBC/Radio-Canada or raise doubts as to its neutrality.
+CBC/Radio-Canada does not broadcast political advertisements that may imply, or give the appearance of, an endorsement on the part of the Corporation or raise doubts as to its neutrality.

 This policy is an updated version of the policy 1.3.10 : Political Advertising (may 2005).
 It replaces former Advertising Standards policy F-7, Political Advertising (March 2003), and the Interpretative Guideline “Political Advertising” (August 1993) under former policy C-3, Advocacy Advertising.